-- 1. To understand the logic, functions and reasoning. - 2.
-To learn relations and probability
+- 1. To understand the logic, functions and permutations and combinations. - 2.
+To learn relations, graph models, sequences and summations.

-СО Upon completion of this course the students will be able to : PSO addressed CL CO -1 Learn the basic concepts of sets, permutations, relations, graphs, trees and finite state machines.
-PSO - 1 U CO -2 Represent discrete objects and relationships using abstract mathematical structures.
-PSO - 4 AN CO -3 Apply basic counting techniques to solve combinatorial problems PSO - 4 AP CO -4 Understand the basic principles of sets and operations in sets PSO - 2 U CO -5 Apply counting principles to determine probabilities.
-PSO - 2 AP
+CO Upon completion of this course the students will be able to : PSO addressed CL CO -1 learn the basic concepts of permutations, relations, graphs and trees PSO - 1 U CO -2 represent discrete objects and relationships using abstract mathematical structures.
+PSO - 4 AN CO -3 apply basic counting techniques to solve combinatorial problems PSO - 4 AP CO -4 understand the basic concepts of sequences and summations PSO - 2 U CO -5 apply graphs in a wide variety of models.
+PSO - 4 AP